New Community Growth in Calgary

 - Developing an annual report to Council to provide information.

-What is the new process for growth applications?
+What is the process for growth applications?